PiotrPieciak/LEARN_04_SYNTHETIC_Heroes_vs_Villains/README.md

 ### Part 2 Machine learning project

-* Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis (EDA)

-The generated dataset is analyzed to identify patterns in word usage across different character types.
+* The generated dataset is analyzed to identify patterns in word usage across different character types.

-Various word count limits are tested to see how restricting the number of words affects classification score.
+* Various word count limits are tested to see how restricting the number of words affects classification score.

-* Feature Engineering and TF-IDF
+2. Feature Engineering and TF-IDF

-The dataset is processed using TF-IDF (Term Frequency-Inverse Document Frequency) to extract meaningful features.
+* The dataset is processed using TF-IDF (Term Frequency-Inverse Document Frequency) to extract meaningful features.

-Different values of the max_features parameter are tested to optimize classification performance.
+* Different values of the max_features parameter are tested to optimize classification performance.

-* Classification Models
+3. Classification Models

-  The main classification task is to distinguishing between heroes, villains and neutral characters.
+* The main classification task is to distinguish between heroes, villains and neutral characters.

-  Various classification models are tested to determine the most effective approach.
+* Random Forest is used as basic classifier with pipeline and GridSearch

-* Word Cloud Visualization
+4. Word Cloud Visualization
-	A word cloud is generated to visually represent the most common words used by each character type.
+* A word cloud is generated to visually represent the most common words used by each character type.

-* Analysis & Findings
+5. Analysis & Findings
-        Multiple tests are conducted to find the optimal upper and lower word count limits for more robust classification.
+* Multiple tests are conducted to find the optimal upper and lower treshold for more robust classification.

-  The impact of different TF-IDF settings is analyzed.
+* The impact of different TF-IDF settings is analyzed.

-  Two detailed summaries present key insights and conclusions from the experiments.
+* Two detailed summaries present key insights and conclusions from the experiments.

 ### Why This Project Matters